-In order to verify that events are working, there is a TriggerEventTest command which allows you to trigger the camera to send a test event out.
+In order to verify that events are working, there is a Test Event Generate command that can be executed to allow you to trigger the camera to send a test event out.

 Event Test - Event you can trigger to verify events are working properly.
 This is always enabled.
-Event data includes: exposure end ID and exposure end timestamp.
+Event data includes: ID and timestamp.

 Name Interface Access Visibility Description Event Selector IEnumeration RW Expert Selects which Event to enable or disable.
 Event Notification [Event Selector] IEnumeration RW Expert Enables/Disables the selected event.
-Event Exposure End Data lCategory RO Expert Category that contains all the data features related to the Exposure End Event.
+Event Exposure End Data ICategory RO Expert Category that contains all the data features related to the Exposure End Event.
 Event Error Data lCategory RO Expert Category that contains all the data features related to the Error Event.
-Event Serial Port Receive Data lCategory RO Expert Category that contains all the data features related to the Serial Port Receive Event.
+Event Serial Port Receive Data ICategory RO Expert Category that contains all the data features related to the Serial Port Receive Event.
 Event Test Data lCategory RO Expert Category that contains all the data features related to the Test Event.